+The compatibility studies presented in this section are structured in the following way:

+Section 6.x: Introduction of the radio service / application analysed in that subsection, including all relevant technical parameters for the studies

+Section 6.x.1: Compatibility with healthcare facility MBANSs, including MCL calculations and SEAMCAT simulations

+Section 6.x.2: Compatibility with home MBANSs, including MCL calculations and SEAMCAT simulations

+Section 6.x.3: Compatibility with ambulance MBANSs mode, including MCL calculations and SEAMCAT simulations

+Section 6.x.4: Summary and conclusions for the analysed radio service / application

 Active Medical Implants

-Low Power – Active Medical Implants (LP-AMI) are application-specific SRDs allowed to operate in the 2483,5 – 2500 MHz band.
+Low Power – Active Medical Implants (LP-AMI) are application-specific SRDs allowed to operate in the 2483.5 – 2500 MHz band.
 Due to the physical proximity of MBANS and LP-AMI devices (possibly on the same patient’s body) and their common usage scenarios (e.g. hospital wards, elderly care houses, and medical ambulatories), it was considered necessary to study the compatibility with LP-AMI.

-LP-AMI is used for implantable device applications and related external telemetry medical products and is composed by two integral components: (1) LP-AMI implantable device and (2) Peripheral interrogator unit – LP-AMI-P. LP-AMI may transmit only when queried by an LP-AMI-P device, a stationary device installed indoors.
+LP-AMI is used for implantable device applications and related external telemetry medical products and is composed by two integral components: (1) LP-AMI implantable device and (2) Peripheral interrogator unit – LP-AMI-P. In general, LP-AMI may transmit only when queried by an LP-AMI-P device, a stationary device installed indoors.
 In practice, this restriction ensures indoor operation for all LP-AMI components.

 The transmit power of battery-driven LP-AMI is anticipated to be lower than that of mains-driven LP-AMI-P. Additionally LP-AMI are attenuated some 20-30 dB or more due to body loss as reported in ETSI TR 102 655 [ ], when the implant is located 10 mm or deeper inside the patient’s body.

-Based on ETSI TR 102 655 [ ] the LP-AMI was assumed to be implanted at 3 cm depth, with the corresponding body attenuation.
-The wanted signal received from LP-AMI-P was taken as constant for a constant distance of 2 m between LP-AMI and LP-AMI-P.
+Based on ETSI TR 102 655 [ ] the LP-AMI was assumed to be implanted at 3 cm depth, with the corresponding body attenuation (27 dB).
+The wanted signal received from LP-AMI-P was taken as constant for a constant distance of 5 m between LP-AMI and LP-AMI-P. Some safety margin to tolerate LOS obstruction by people around the LP-AMI patient was also accounted for.

-LP-AMI-P is required [ETSI EN 301 559-1] to use LBT and AFA when is transmitting.
+LP-AMI-P is in most cases required [ETSI EN 301 559-1] to use LBT and AFA when is transmitting.
 To model this functionality in SEAMCAT, a random uniform frequency channel selection within the 2484 MHz – 2499 MHz band was used.
 This approach was also utilized for the elaboration of ECC Report 149 [ ].

+According to [ETSI EN 301 559-1], when a Medical Implant Event occurs, the LP-AMI implant may immediately transmit time critical data associated with that Medical Implant Event to a LP-AMI-P without regard to channel occupancy.
+This operation mode—without utilizing LBT and AFA—is limited to 0.83% of any 1-hour period.
+Moreover it is limited to emergency situations, such as heart attacks, Medical Implant Events are treated differently in subsections 6.1.1, 6.1.2, and 6.1.3, due to the differences in the operational environment.

 The main system parameters for LP-AMI are presented in Table 65.